avshalombegler/selenium-python/README.md

 This project is a Selenium-based test automation framework for testing web applications, specifically targeting https://the-internet.herokuapp.com.
 It uses the Page Object Model (POM) pattern, Pytest for test execution, Allure for reporting, and custom logging for debugging.

-## Project status

-- Minimal, runnable pytest-based Selenium tests are included under `tests/`.
-- Page objects live in the `pages/` package and are coordinated by `page_manager.py`.
-- Test configuration and fixtures are provided in `conftest.py`.
-- Allure results and a generated HTML report live under `reports/`.

 ## Requirements

 - Python 3.10+